sbrl/Pepperminty-Wiki/README.md

 	- Short syntax for referencing uploaded files
 	- Client side mathematical expression parsing, courtesy of [MathJax](https://www.mathjax.org/)
 	- Links to non-existent pages appear red
+- Full page revision history (comparison / manipulation coming soon)
+- Optional time-delayed google search indexing
+- Simple edit conflict detection
 - Internal links
 	- Links to non-existent pages show up in red
 - Printable page view
 - Customisable theme
 - ~~Basic 'search' bar~~ A full text search engine!
+	- _Dynamic server-side suggestions (coming in v0.13!)_
 - (Optional) Sidebar with a tree of all the current pages
 - Tags
 - List of all pages and details
 	- List of all tags and pages with any given tag
 	- List of recent changes
-- Inbuilt help page
+- Inbuilt help page (modules can add their own sections to it)
-- File upload
+- File upload and preview
+	- Simple syntax for including media in a page (explanation on help page)
 - Page protection
 - Customisable module based system
 	- Allows you to add or remove features at will